Nikithasrinivasarao/online-code-editor/README.md

-# React-Online Code Editor for HTML,CSS and JavaScript
+# Online Code Editor for HTML,CSS and JavaScript

 To run it on you system,use the commands below,